 In our own training plans we use a lot of bodyweight exercises.
 The advantage of these exercises is that they can be easily adjusted to make it easier or harder.
 Beginners can do almost the same workout as pros and learn movements that build on each other step by step.
 Additionally, you will gain a better understanding of your body and the interplay of the muscles.

 What are bodyweight exercises?

 Bodyweight exercises are practically all exercises that use the weight of your own body as resistance.
 Typical exercises are pull-ups, push-ups, rowing, planks, and squats.
-Our dynamic and static sling trainer are often an integral part of our workouts because they allow for infinitely variable progressions of individual exercises.
+Our dynamic sling trainer are often an integral part of our workouts because they allow for infinitely variable progressions of individual exercises.
 The sheer number of exercises and variations in combination with the unrivaled mobility make them the real allrounders of training equipment.

 Is that enough, though?

 There are always those that claim bodyweight exercises are not enough to get you fit and strong.
 This instantly raises the question what strong and powerful actually is.
 When you say strong, are you actually just thinking of looking ripped, or do you mean the balance between individual muscle groups?
 Everybody has probably their own answer to this question but I would go out on a limb here and claim that an overwhelming number of trainees would be optimally challenged with bodyweight exercises.
 Here are some impressive examples:

 Progressions are key